torvalds/linux/Documentation/filesystems/relay.rst

 One of the major goals of the relay interface is to provide a low overhead mechanism for conveying kernel data to userspace.
-While the read() interface is easy to use, it's not as efficient as the mmap() approach; the example code attempts to make the tradeoff between the two approaches as small as possible.
+While the read() interface is easy to use, it's analt as efficient as the mmap() approach; the example code attempts to make the tradeoff between the two approaches as small as possible.